-Break out the burger press, dependent on whether you have used rust or another filler in your seasoning mix, the texture will be different but the flavour is still there.
+Break out the burger press, dependent on whether you have used rusk or another filler in your seasoning mix, the texture will be different but the flavour is still there.
 Fry an egg sunny side up, lay it on top and you've got a tasty breakfast burger patty.

 Vac pack the overflow and freeze it.
 Wait until you've got a few packs in the freezer, defrost and then make more sausage.
 You can't re-freeze so you must cook and eat this sausage within a few days but if you're planning a BBQ party then this is a great way to use up all your excess.
 I've even mixed batches with different seasonings into the stuffer and made a variety batch!

 I've tried to figure this out watching videos or following instruction but it's like learning to tie a tie when face to face with the person who's demonstrating so I've written a new article how to link sausage with pictures taken from in front of me so I hope that it helps.